 The quality of a photograph is directly related to the composition.
-Focus on filling the frame to only include essential elements and crop out distractions.
-Create depth, perspective, scale and balance with your camera angle.
+With portrait photography, focus on filling the frame to only include essential elements and crop out distractions.
+Create depth of field, perspective, scale, and balance with the camera angle you choose.
 Use leading lines to guide the eye around the frame.
-If the composition isn’t quite right, I wait for something to come into the frame and complete the image.
+If the composition isn’t quite right, wait for something to come into the frame and complete the image.
 With landscape photography, a subject—no matter how subtle—can add contrast and strengthen your photo’s composition.

-3. Chase the Light
+3. Chase flattering light

-4. Notice People and Details
+4. Notice people and details

-Photographing strangers is easier than you think.
+Photographing strangers is easier than most think.
 Simply start a conversation.
 People love to talk about themselves.
 Consider putting away your camera and ask to come back later to take a photograph.
 In unfamiliar cultures, research local customs and taboos.
 Learn the basic words for “hello” and “thank you.”
 If you want to take a photo, point to your camera, smile and give a thumbs up sign.
 Their reaction will be your answer.
-Remember if someone says no, they are saying no to the camera and not to you.
-Do not take it personally.
+Remember: If someone says no, they are saying no to the camera and not to you.
+Don’t take it personally.
 For portraits, focus on the eyes and other interesting features.
 Anticipate behavior and include details that reveal insight about your subject’s character.

-5. Shoot from the Hip
+5. Shoot from the hip

 Shooting from the hip is a great way to change the perspective of a photo.
-I simply keep my camera at my side with the exposure manually set for the ambient light with a shutter speed of at least 1/250.
-With an iPhone, it’s very simple.
-I open my camera app, hold my iPhone horizontally at hip level and use my thumb to press the volume up button, which acts as a shutter release on all iPhones.
+I simply keep my camera at my side with the exposure set on manual mode to compensate ambient light with my shutter speed set to at least 1/250.
+With an iPhone, it’s very simple: I open my camera app, hold my iPhone horizontally at hip level and use my thumb to press the volume up button, which acts as a shutter release on all iPhones.
 I also pause for a second when I take an image to make sure the camera has time to focus.